azsk/AzTS-docs/Scripts/Diagnostics/README.md

 The functions are intended to help remediation of Azure Tenant Scanner controls.
 Controls and provided functions are listed below.
 Each control's diagnostics functions are in a .ps1 file named for that control ID, e.g. `Azure_KeyVault_NetSec_Disable_Public_Network_Access.ps1`.

-- Note:These scripts are intended to be used by AzTS support team for diagnosis related to control failures.
-In case there are any queries from end user perspective, please reach out to support team at aztssup@microsoft.com or log an issue.
+- Important: These scripts have been developed for the purpose of aiding the AzTS support team in diagnosing control failures.
+If you have any inquiries from an end-user standpoint, please don't hesitate to contact our support team at aztssup@microsoft.com or open an issue.

-Special thanks to Patrick and team for sharing these!!
+We extend our gratitude to [Patrick](https://github.com/plzm/azure-tenant-scanner) for generously sharing these resources!

 <br />